Dr. Manisha Nair MBBS, MSc (Oxon), DPhil (Oxon)

-Nair M, Yoshida S, Lambrechts T, et al. Facilitators and barriers to quality of care in maternal, newborn and child health: a global situational analysis through meta-review.
+Nair M, Yoshida S, Lambrechts T, Boschi-Pinto C, Bose K, Mason EM, Mathai M. Facilitators and barriers to quality of care in maternal, newborn and child health: a global situational analysis through meta-review.
 BMJ Open 2014;4:e004749.

-Nair M, Ariana P, Webster P. Impact of mothers’ employment on infant feeding and care: a qualitative study of the experiences of mothers employed though the Mahatma Gandhi National Rural Employment Guarantee Act.
-BMJ Open.
-2014;4(4).
+Nair M, Ariana P, Webster P. Impact of mothers’ employment on infant feeding and care: a qualitative study of the experiences of mothers employed through the Mahatma Gandhi National Rural Employment Guarantee Act.
+BMJ Open 2014;4:e004434.

 Nair M, Ariana P, Ohuma EO, Gray R, De Stavola B, Webster P. Effect of the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA) on Malnutrition of Infants in Rajasthan, India: A Mixed Methods Study.
 PLoS ONE.
 2013;8(9):e75089.

 Nair M, Webster P. Health professionals' migration in emerging market economies: patterns, causes and possible solutions.
-Journal of public health (Oxford, England).
-2012.
-Epub 2012/10/26.
+Journal of public health.
+2012; 35(1): 157-63.

-Nair M, Ali MK, Ajay VS, Shivashankar R, Mohan V, Pradeepa R, et al. CARRS Surveillance study: design and methods to assess burdens from multiple perspectives.
-BMC public health.
-2012;12(1):701.
+Nair M, Ali MK, Ajay VS, Shivashankar R, Mohan V, et al. CARRS Surveillance study: design and methods to assess burdens from multiple perspectives.
+BMC Public Health.
+2012;12(1):1-12.

 Nair M. Protein conjugate polysaccharide vaccines: challenges in development and global implementation.
 IJCM.
 2012; 37(2):79-82.

-Nair M, Webster P, Ariana P. Impact of non-health policies on population health through the social determinants pathway.
+Nair M, Webster P, Ariana P. Impact of non-health policies on population health through the social determinants pathway [Invited Editorial].
 Bull World Health Org.
 2011; 89(11):778.

-Nair M, Prabhakaran D, Narayan KMV, Sinha R, Lakshmy R, Devasenapathy N, et al. HbA1c values for defining diabetes and impaired fasting glucose in Asian Indians.
+Nair M, Prabhakaran D, Narayan KMV, Sinha R, Lakshmy R, et al. HbA1c values for defining diabetes and impaired fasting glucose in Asian Indians.
 Primary Care Diabetes.2011;5(2):95-102.

 Nair M, Webster P. Medical education in the emerging market economies.
 In: Walsh K, editor.
 Oxford Textbook of Medical Education.
 Oxford, UK: Oxford University Press; 2013. p.
 683-96.